-Dr. Pinney explains why choosing a career with Kaiser Permanente was the right fit for her.
-She currently practices at the Kaiser Permanente in San Diego, California.
+Elizabeth Pinney, MD discusses why pursuing a career with Kaiser Permanente was the right fit for her.

 Kaiser Permanente currently serves more than 11.3 million members in eight states and the District of Columbia.
 With more than 20,000 physicians, Kaiser Permanente team members represent all specialties and areas of expertise.

 - Schedule/Lifestyle: A large group practice allows for a very regular schedule.
 This schedule varies between different Kaiser Permanente locations; however, my hours tend to be 8:30-5 Monday through Friday.
 There is an ophthalmologist on call 24-7 to cover emergency patients as well as any of your personal patients when you are off or in the operating room.
 As a mother of a small child, this was very important to me.
 I’m able to work full-time while still having plenty of time to spend with my family.

 - Mentorship and Partnership: Working with a large group of ophthalmologists with varying backgrounds and experience levels offers the unique opportunity to learn different techniques after completing training.
 Difficult or unique cases can be scheduled with another surgeon or you can have another subspecialist available to come assist in desired situations.
 As an example, if I have a severely subluxed lens that I’m worried may go south, I can set the case up in the evening or on a day when my retina friends are operating in the O.R. next door.
 That way, if the lens drops, the case can be completed with an assist from my retina colleagues without a second surgery.
 Similarly, in clinic if you have a patient with unclear pathology, you can easily enlist a subspecialist for a second opinion.